Comparing Directory Structure Patterns for Snowflake × Terraform

 │ ├── :

-This is an implementation that defines parameters in YAML files and references them in environments/<environment>/main.tf
+This implementation defines parameters in YAML files and references them in environments/<environment>/main.tf.

 name: DATABASE_1_DEV